-Three thick layers of vanilla chocolate chip cake sandwiching fluffy chocolate chip buttercream frosting and a chocolate ganache glaze, this Chocolate Chip Layer Cake is just waiting for your next celebration!
+With three thick layers of vanilla chocolate chip cake sandwiching fluffy chocolate chip buttercream frosting and a chocolate ganache glaze, this Chocolate Chip Layer Cake is just waiting for your next celebration!

 It’s time for the next recipe in 2021’s Layer Cake of the Month series.

 If you know me at all, you probably know how I feel about chocolate cake.
-I feel a little ashamed to admit this as a food blogger, but….
-I don’t like chocolate cake.
+I feel a little ashamed to admit this as a food blogger, but… I don’t like chocolate cake.
 Or chocolate ice cream.
 Or chocolate cupcakes.